virtual-labs/exp-breadth-first-search-au/experiment/aim.md

 ### Aim of the experiment
--Fundamental search algorithm used to explore nodes and edges of a graph -Returns the shortest path from the start node to end end  on unweighted graph
--To understand Time and Space complexity of search
+Breadth First Traversal, referred to as Breadth First Search (BFS), is a graph traversal algorithm used to explore and visit all the vertices (nodes) of a graph in a breadthward motion.